tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 because you're left with no other choice, it is still better compared to no immersion at all.

-As noted in the introduction article, there are countless opportunities to do passive listening throughout the day.
+As noted in one of the previous articles, there are countless opportunities to do passive listening throughout the day.
 Make passive listening a habit.
 Every moment of your life has to be spent interacting with Japanese.